-The validity of the shares of common stock offered hereby will be passed upon for Vishay by Avi D. Eden, Esq., General Counsel of Vishay, and for Vishay and for the selling stockholders by Kramer Levin Naftalis & Frankel LLP, New York, New York.
+The validity of the shares of common stock offered hereby will be passed upon for Vishay and for the selling stockholders by Kramer Levin Naftalis & Frankel LLP, New York, New York.
 Certain legal matters will be passed upon for the underwriters by Brown & Wood llp, New York, New York.